hyphacoop/cosmos-ansible/game-of-chains-2022/README.md

 Inventory files are provided here as reference and to help participants join different chains.

+These playbooks have been tested with Ubuntu 22.10.

 ## Join the Provider Chain

 * **Inventory file:** [`provider/provider-join.yml`](provider/provider-join.yml)